D04: The Role of a Lietime

 BLEEZ: Different number of ears.

-BAJANKLES: Yeah, LaCraine has three ears, but watch it when I throw this wrench at his legs.
-Ha!
+BAJANKLES: Yeah, de—yeah.
+LaCraine has three ears.
+But watch it when I throw this wrench at his legs.

 ZAPZOP: Front flip!
 What the heck are you doing over there?